-Teaching and learning on your course is closely informed by the active research of staff, particularly in the areas of marketing analytics, advertising, storytelling, consumer behaviour and consumers' interactions with cutting-edge technologies.
+Teaching and learning on your course is closely informed by the active research of staff, particularly in the areas of Business, Management and Entrepreneurship.
 In general terms, the course provides an opportunity for you to develop and demonstrate the learning outcomes detailed herein.

 Teaching and learning is mostly by means of lectures; seminars; study groups; essay consultations; oral presentations and guided independent study.
-Assessment of knowledge and understanding is typically by formal examinations, coursework, examined essays, online tests and exercises, oral presentations and the dissertation.
+Assessment of knowledge and understanding is typically by formal examinations, coursework, examined essays, translation exercises, online tests and exercises, oral presentations and the dissertation or long essay.
 In addition, students may be involved in workshops and may produce various forms of creative or editorial work.